bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 >    "`immutable`".
 > 3. Return *r*.

-In order to figure out where to write the test (and whether it was needed at all), you could review the contents of the `fetch/` directory in WPT.
+In order to figure out where to write the test (and whether it's needed at all), you can review the contents of the `fetch/` directory in WPT.
 Here's how that looks on a UNIX-like command line:

     $ ls fetch
     api/                           data-urls/   range/